 In Japan, this particular dish is called ‘Chicken Rice’.
 Since Midnight Diner subtitled it as Chicken Fried Rice, I’d just use both names interchangeably.
 It sort of resembles fried rice but we don’t consider this as the typical Chinese-style fried rice.
 It’s neither your Hainanese-style chicken rice.
 Let’s just say that it is rather one of a kind.

 To make Chicken Fried Rice, you first sauté chopped onions in a frying pan until translucent, then add chicken followed by mushrooms.
 Once the ingredients are cooked, add steamed rice and season the fried rice with ketchup or tomato-based sauce.

 What Restaurants Serve Chicken Rice?

 For most Japanese people, it’s a dish that we often eat growing up.
-If you go to a family restaurant in Japan (such as Gusto, Saizeriya, etc), you will see kids meal (Okosama Lunch お子様ランチ) featuring a mountain of red-color Chicken Rice with a world flag on top.
-If you order this dish at the Yoshoku restaurant, they would serve it in the shape of chrysanthemum or melon, typically with green peas decorated on top.
+If you go to a family restaurant in Japan (such as Gusto, Saizeriya, etc.), you will see kids’ meal (Okosama Lunch お子様ランチ) featuring a mountain of red-color Chicken Rice with a world flag on top.
+If you order this dish at the Yoshoku restaurant, they would serve it in the shape of a chrysanthemum or melon, typically with green peas decorated on top.
 Just like how I presented here.

 The Evolution of Chicken Rice